 Adventure Post

-: “Worm & Flippers and Their Great Appalachian Adventure”: Lizzie Denham’s AT Trip Report
+: “Worm & Flippers and Their Great Appalachian Adventure” Trip Report by Lizzie Denham

 Last year, my Chos-man Aaron Miller and I hiked the Appalachian Trail.
 For those who are unfamiliar with the AT, it is a 2,194-mile trail stretching from Springer Mountain, GA to Mount Katahdin, ME.
 Every year, aspiring thru-hikers start at one end with the intention of getting to the other before the snow starts blowing.
 On average, 25% of people who start a thru-hike of the AT finish it.
 Aaron and I were 2 of that blessed 25% who made it to the end.
 Along the way, we went by trail names, his being “Flippers” and mine being “Worm.”